DWIM: InterLisp

 he should not be stopped and forced to correct himself or give additional information in situations where the correction or information is obvious.

-Critics of DWIM claimed that it was "tuned to the particular typing mistakes to which Teitelman was prone, and no others" and called it "Do What Teitelman Means" or "Do What Interlisp Means", or even claimed DWIM stood for "Damn Warren's Infernal Machine."
+Critics of DWIM argued that it was "tuned to the particular typing mistakes to which Teitelman was prone, and no others" and called it "Do What Teitelman Means" or "Do What Interlisp Means", with others suggesting that the acronym stood for "Damn Warren's Infernal Machine."

 Emacs

 The concept of DWIM has been adopted in augmented form within the context of the GNU Emacs text editor to describe the design philosophy of Emacs Lisp functions or commands that attempt to intelligently "do the right thing" depending on context.
 The Emacs wiki gives the example of a file copy command that is able to deduce the destination path from a split window configuration that contains two dired buffers, one of which displays the source path; this behaviour also generalises to many applicable dired actions that take two directory paths for arguments.

 DWIM behaviour, when available, is often mentioned in a command's name; e.g. GNU Emacs has a comment-dwim function that comments out a selected region if uncommented, or uncomments it when already commented out, while using comment characters and indentation appropriate for the programming language environment and current context.

 This kind of DWIM is often not directly concerned with correcting user error but rather guessing user intent from available context.
 For example, the Emacs Magit package evinces this design philosophy pervasively.
 Among its numerous diff commands, there is a magit-diff-dwim command, which requires no further input from the user but simply guesses what the user wants to analyse based on the location of the cursor.
 The Magit User Manual describes the behaviour of magit-diff-dwim simply: "Show changes for the thing at point", "point" being the Emacs term for the text cursor (not the mouse pointer).